UNC-Libraries-data/Python/index.md

 ## Week 1

+We'll be:
-We'll be quickly introducing fundamental Python concepts like variables, object types, and indexing, alongside a simple dataset example.
+* quickly introducing fundamental Python concepts like variables, object types, and indexing
+* working through a simple programming example with a COVID-19 dataset

 The concepts are covered in more depth in our full-length [Introductory Materials](Intro/Introduction.html), if you'd like to review beforehand.